laerling/config/checklist.md

 4) partition disks (use `lsblk` to check which disk to use)
 5) format partitions (FAT32 for EFI system partition (ESP): `mkfs.fat -F32`)
 6) mount partitions (root: `/mnt`, efi/boot: `/mnt/boot`)
+   Note that we're not using a separate boot partition in this case, but mount the ESP as `/boot`.
+   I'm not sure, but I think this might be necessary for `systemd-boot` to find the kernel, initrds etc.
 7) select mirrors (they're already ranked)
 8) `pacstrap /mnt base linux linux-firmware sudo which dhcpcd git nano screen`
 9) `genfstab -U /mnt >> /mnt/etc/fstab`